 Note: If you're missing some Projects in the dropdown, scroll to the end of this article to see how to troubleshoot.

 - Now that you've enabled and set up the add-on, when you make a note on a FullStory session, you'll see the option to share that note to Jira.

-- When you click SEND TO: JIRA, you'll see a new window where you can customize the content used to create the ticket.
+- When you select Jira in the dropdown list, you'll see a new window where you can customize the content used to create the ticket.
 We'll automatically use your note text as the summary and we'll add all the session details to the description section of the ticket.
 You'll also need to set any required fields as you're creating the Jira ticket.

 - Click Send and the ticket will be created in Jira.
 Look for the success notification in the bottom right hand corner.

 - You can then access the Jira ticket under the Notes tab.
 Simply click the Jira link, next to the "SENT" callout: